cblmbg/inverseproblemsbiocybernetics/README.md

 This command:

+1. analyses the structural local identifiability and observability of several model variants;
-1. generates noisy synthetic experiments;
+2. generates noisy synthetic experiments;
-2. estimates six kinetic parameters;
+3. estimates six kinetic parameters;
-3. discovers a sparse biomass growth law;
+4. discovers a sparse biomass growth law;
-4. infers a centralized community objective using inverse stationarity;
+5. infers a centralized community objective using inverse stationarity;
-5. infers strain-specific objectives from an open-loop Nash equilibrium;
+6. infers strain-specific objectives from an open-loop Nash equilibrium;
-6. performs forward validation and creates a summary figure.
+7. performs forward validation and creates a summary figure.

 The run saves `inverse_ladder_results.mat` and `inverse_ladder_summary.png` in this folder.
 To suppress files and graphics: